Just as with her own life a mother shields

 Below are two retreats that we are in the process of finalizing.
 Please stay tuned!

-- 1st half of June 2020 ONE-WEEK RETREAT with Winnie Nazarko at Columbine Inn, Taos Ski Valley, NM
+- ONE-WEEK RETREAT in 2021 with Winnie Nazarko at Columbine Inn, Taos Ski Valley, NM

 See our Retreat and Event Schedule for extensive information on all these 2020 retreats — including the Practice Guidelines document, the Application Form and Scholarship Forms.